uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 should be "passed directly" to SYCL kernels by interrogating its return type at compile time only.
 It shall not be called by oneDPL outside a ``decltype`` context to determine the return type.
 This means that overloads may be provided as forward declarations only, without a body defined.
-ADL lookup is used to determine which function overload to use according to the rules in the C++ Standard.
+ADL lookup is used to determine which function overload to use according to the rules in the `C++ Standard`_.
 Therefore, derived iterator types without an overload for their exact type will match their most specific base iterator type if such an overload exists.

 The default implementation of ``is_passed_directly_in_onedpl_device_policies`` marks the following iterators as "passed directly":